MarkD833/RCBUS-68xxx/asm_code/README.md

 ---

-# 68000 monitor
+# 68000 68302 monitor

 I wanted a simple monitor that supported a few basic commands.
-This monitor was originally written for my 68008 board and then modified for my 68302 board before being modified again to support my RCBus 68000 board.
+This monitor was originally written for my 68008 board and then modified for my 68302 board before being modified again to support my RCBus 68000 and 68302 boards.

+Please note that the monitor programs for my 68000 and 68302 are different although the keyboard commands are the same.

 None of the commands support any use of cursor keys or the backspace/delete keys.